Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Debugging requires coordination across multiple teams

-• Testing becomes so painful that developers skip it
+• Testing becomes so painful that developers start skipping it

-• Deployment becomes a feared event rather than routine
+• Deployment becomes a feared event rather than a routine operation

 Neglecting Operational Concerns